MeJamoLeo/Vault_Templates/03_Output/04_Classes/US_GOV/Interest Group.md

 - [o] Navigate to the "About Us" or "Our Mission" section of the group's website.
 	- https://restaurant.org/about-us/what-we-do/our-mission/
 - [o] Summarize its founding history and mission in a few sentences.
+	- The National Restaurant Association (NRA) was founded in 1919 during a period of significant national growth and transformation.
+Initially established to support a burgeoning foodservice industry, the NRA has spent over a century championing the interests of the restaurant sector.
+Its mission is to strengthen operations, mitigate risks, develop talent, advocate for business vitality at all governmental levels, and foster knowledge and collaboration.
+Today, the association represents one of the nation's largest private-sector industries, serving as a cornerstone of community development and economic growth.
-- [ ] Write down key details, such as founding year, purpose, and notable achievements.
+- [o] Write down key details, such as founding year, purpose, and notable achievements.
-- [ ] Browse the site for their key focus areas or issues (look under menus like “Issues,” “Advocacy,” or “What We Do”).
+- [o] Browse the site for their key focus areas or issues (look under menus like “Issues,” “Advocacy,” or “What We Do”).
 - [ ] Choose one or two issues the group focuses on and read the related content.
+	-
 - [ ] Summarize the group’s position on these issues, including any evidence or arguments they provide.
 - [ ] Look for sections that urge users to "Take Action" or “Get Involved.”
 - [ ] Identify how the group persuades readers to care about their causes (e.g., emotional language, statistics, success stories).